XATUCSJY/XATUCSJY/README.md

 - 👋 Hi, I’m @XATUCSJY
 - 👀 I’m interested in AI,DEEP LEARNING,REINFORCEMENT LEARNING.
 - 🌱 I’m currently learning REINFORCEMENT LEARNING
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I am now studying in Xi’an Technological University.
-- 📫 How to reach me ...
+- 📫 How to reach me by:jiyu@st.xatu.edu.cn

 <!---
 XATUCSJY/XATUCSJY is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.